-You can convey the ultimate perception to your patient that the treatment they are receiving is a highly specialized procedure from someone with true expertise.
-Consider the value and confidence the patient will perceive while in your fully-integrated, seamless treatment room rather than looking at scattered instrument control boxes, multiple foot pedals, and various cords draped across expensive, space-eating storage cabinets and countertops.
+Convey the ultimate perception to your patient that the treatment they are receiving is a highly specialized procedure from someone with true expertise.
+Consider the value and confidence the patient will perceive while in a fully-integrated, seamless treatment room rather than looking at scattered instrument control boxes, multiple foot pedals, and a multitude of cords draped across countertops.

 Foot Control Placement

-An aspect of a new operatory design often overlooked during architectural planning is the placement of the foot control.
-The foot control tubing of an ASI system can be run underneath the floor through a conduit from the junction box to the patient dental chair.
+An aspect of a new operatory design to consider during architectural planning is the placement of the foot control.
+The foot control tubing can be run underneath the floor through a conduit from the junction box to the patient dental chair.
 The end result creates easy access to the foot control without tubing running across the floor.